LesterAJohn/IBKR-SwingTrader-Hedge-Project/README.md

 - Streams Account, Position and Profit and Loss Information
 - Added Historical Queue Collection to Mongodb
 - Added Configuration Object to determine batch size of Ask / Bid Information

+#### Option Writer Module - Date 12.16.2021
+- Increased threading in order to parallel reads from the IBKR Queue